 In summary, leaving provision of goods and services up to private companies (or government services run like private companies) that need the accounts to balance at the end of the year or at least to be able to pay debt back creates a system that cannot handle hard knocks.
 The pandemic has shown that.
 And the poorest always suffer the most.
 And relying on the good firm/good job to contribute to society is also setting us up for some tough times.
 As the boom and bust of business cycles goes on wealth built up in companies is cast aside as are employees.

 We need a better way.
-In later posts I will suggest a few “hacks” to the present system that are in the adjacent possible.
+In this next post I suggest a few “hacks” to the present system that are in the adjacent possible.